Pointe shoe: Construction

 The exterior of a pointe shoe is covered with fabric, thus concealing the box and other internal structural elements and lending an aesthetically pleasing look to the shoe.
 Most pointe shoes are covered with satin, but some are available with canvas exteriors.
 Pointe shoes are most often available in light pink colors and less commonly in black and white.
 In recent years, pointe shoes have also become more diverse in color.
 For example, many pointe shoe makers, like Bloch, offer pointe shoes in various skin tones ranging from light pink to deeper browns to suit darker complexions.
-When other colors are desired (e.g., to match a costume), pointe shoes may be dyed or, if available, ordered in custom colors.
+When other colors are desired (e.g., to match a costume), pointe shoes may be dyed, or ordered in custom colors.

 The vamp refers to the shoe's upper piece, measured from the platform to the drawstring; normally, longer toes call for a longer vamp.
 The throat is the edge of the vamp above the arch of the foot; it is usually either v-shaped or round, which tend to suit feet with higher or lower arches, respectively.
 The drawstring is located within the binding on the throat; this may be made from either elastic or lace.